ueaner/vim-http-client/README.md

 ## Usage

 Put your cursor anywhere in a newline-delimited block of text and hit `<Leader>tt`. `vim-http-client` will parse the text into a HTTP request, execute it, and display its results will appear in a split.
-You can also directly invoke the HTTP client with `:call HTTPClientDoRequest()<cr>`.
+You can also directly invoke the HTTP client with `:HTTPClientDoRequest<cr>`.
 The format mirrors HTTP's format:

 ```
 # Comments start with #.